catseye/yoob.js/README.markdown

     (such as an esolang program state or a cellular automaton configuration).
     Can be hooked up to DOM elements in the UI (typically buttons.)

-*   `yoob.DragManager` and `yoob.Draggable`, in `yoob/drag-manager.js`
+*   `yoob.Sprite` and `yoob.SpriteManager`, in `yoob/sprite-manager.js`

-    A set of classes for (crudely) managing things which can be dragged around a canvas.
+    A set of classes for (crudely) managing independent things which can placed, moved, and be dragged around a canvas.

 ### Planned ###